mitchallen/richmond/README.md

 ### Step 3: Create a config.js file in your projects root folder:

+This file can also be found in the online source under __examples/demo__

 Note that this has changed since version 0.1.x.

     var Controller = require('richmond-web-controller');